KerbalPowers/MiniMods/README.md

 -------------------------------------------------------
 ### Battery Drainer

-Battery Drainer automatically reduces the ec within batteries to a reduced and configurable percentage of their capacity upon launch.
+Battery Drainer automatically reduces the ec within batteries to a reduced and configurable percentage of their capacity upon load.
 Like a brand new Phone!

 -------------------------------------------------------
 ### Radiator Tracking Toggle